D4wnstar/aetherwisp/Statistics/Modeling/Estimator.md

   - bias
   - estimate
 ---
-An **estimator** is a [[statistic]] that attempts to faithfully recreate the [[true value]] of a quantity.
+An **estimator** is a [[statistic]] that attempts to faithfully recreate the [[Sample|true value]] of a quantity.
+An estimator is typically denoted by adding a hat over the quantity's symbol, though some common estimators use conventional letters without the hat.
+The letter theta is a common choice: $\hat{\theta}$ is an estimator of the quantity $\theta$.

 Being a statistic, it is a [[random variable]].
-An estimator is typically denoted by adding a hat over the quantity's symbol, usually using the letter theta: $\hat{\theta}$ is an estimator of the quantity $\theta$.

-The [[Expected value]] of an estimator differs from the true value of the quantity by some amount $b$:
+As such, it carries all the machinery inherited from having a [[probability distribution]], like having an [[expected value]] and a [[variance]].
+By design, the expected value of an estimator is either equal or near the true value it is estimating.
+In general, it is
 $$\text{E}[\hat{\theta}]=\theta+b$$
-This quantity is known as **bias**.
+The quantity $b$ is known as **bias** and it represents how consistently off the mark the estimator is.
 If $b\neq 0$, the estimator is said to be **biased**, else it is **unbiased**.
+Since the end goal of an estimator $\hat{\theta}$ is to provide as close a value as possible to $\theta$, we ideally want all our estimators to be unbiased.
+However, it's not that easy in practice, as removing bias often comes at a cost of other valuable properties, such as increasing [[variance]].

 A **(point) estimate** $\hat{\theta}^{*}$ is the value of an estimator calculated at a certain point.
 This difference is important: an *estimator* is a statistic and random variable, while an *estimate* is a number.
 It is the estimator that carries all the properties; estimates are just numbers.
+This is true for all statistics, but it's worth stressing here because the terminology is so similar between the two that it's easy to get mixed up.

-A more satisfactory estimation is provided by a **confidence interval**, which provides an entire set of values for the parameter.
-In multiple dimensions, there are also extensions called **confidence regions**, but they are seldom used in practice.
-These are built by considering a single parameter at once.
+The level of confidence of an estimate can be quantified by a [[confidence interval]], which is an interval that contains the estimate and represents the region of space in which the true value is likely to be, within a chosen level of significance.
+In multiple dimensions, intervals can be extended to **confidence regions**, but they are seldom used in practice.
 ### Properties
 A ([[scalar]]) estimator over a sample of size $N$ is said to be **(weakly) consistent** if, for any arbitrarily small $\epsilon>0$, we have
 $$\lim_{ N \to \infty } P(\lvert \hat{\theta}-\theta \rvert >\epsilon)=0$$
-where $P$ is a [[probability]].
+where $P$ is a [[measure]] of [[probability]].
+Consistency is, at heart, the generalized form of the [[law of large numbers]] for any estimator.
+Conversely, the law of large numbers is just saying "the sample mean is a consistent estimator of the expected value."
 Basically, as the sample size goes to infinity, the difference between a consistent estimator and the true value becomes arbitrarily small, so that increasing the sample size always leads to better estimates.
 A sufficient condition to guarantee consistency is that the [[Mean squared error]] of the estimator goes to zero as $N\to \infty$.

 An unbiased estimator is **efficient** if it has small variance.
 Efficiency is a property that's typically relative to another estimator; an estimator may be more or less efficient than another, but it's hard to say if it is efficient or not by itself.